 Humanitas Anabaptist-Mennonite Centre is the product of a partnership between the Mennonite Faith and Learning Society (MFLS) and Trinity Western University (TWU).
 The MFLS has partnered with TWU to establish a multi-disciplinary research centre focused on bringing an Anabaptist-Mennonite perspective to addressing today’s challenges and pressing issues and fostering research and teachings on Anabaptist-Mennonite history, practice, and values.

-The first Director of the new venture, Myron Penner—also a TWU Professor of Philosophy and the Dean of the Faculty of Humanities and Social Sciences—has suggested that the Centre will foster scholarly research, sponsor lectures on and off campus, and organize conferences.
+The first Director of the new venture, Myron Penner—also a TWU Professor of Philosophy — has suggested that the Centre will foster scholarly research, sponsor lectures on and off campus, and organize conferences.
 It will enhance TWU student experience by exposing students to Anabaptist and Mennonite streams of Christian life and thought.

 With Mennonites largely integrated socially into the larger community, we need guidance and instruction about the practical dimensions of being a spiritually separated people.